Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/PGUT_Phase/ut/Test_method_of_subfunction_unit_test_(Web).md

         - Please access with your device's IP address, because accessing with `localhost` will cause the browser to bypass the proxy even if it is set.
         - If there are no more lines of requests in the "Recording Controller" section, the proxy settings are probably wrong.
         - If the above doesn't help, please check the jmeter.log which should be saved in the same location as the "start-up-jmeter.bat" used to start JMeter.
 1. Stop JMeter's HTTP proxy server after completing the necessary operations in one test scenario.
+1. Select "User Defined Variables" on the left side of the screen and change the value of `server.host` to `localhost`.
-Save the "Test Plan".
+1. Save the "Test Plan".

 #### Get a hard copy of the screen